-If you have the Serial Communications/Ethernet Option you can easily configure the controller on your computer or on-line.
+If you have the Serial Communications Option you can easily configure the controller on your computer.

 To Disable Outputs:

 To ensure that menu changes are properly stored, Standby Mode should be used during setup of the instrument.
 During Standby Mode, the instrument remains in a ready condition, but all outputs are disabled.
 Standby Mode is useful when maintenence of the system is necessary.